-Denial helps you feel better about your drinking.
+Denial helps you feel better about your alcoholism.
 It helps you feel in control.
 Normal.
 Like there’s no problem.
 But deep down, is there another voice saying something else?
 You may not want to hear it, because ignoring it seems easier.
 But if you decide to listen, it could change your life.

-That voice might tell you that you do have a problem with alcohol.
+That voice might tell you that you do have a problem with alcohol abuse.
 A big problem.
 Something that you can’t handle alone.
 And unless things change, that problem could get worse.
 Maybe you’re starting to question whether or not you’re an alcoholic, but you’re not sure.
 Here’s what the NCADD says you should look for:

 - Cravings.
 You want to drink.
 You need it.
 Before you finish one, you’re already thinking about the next.
 Once you start thinking about it, you can’t stop until you take that drink.
 Wherever you are, there it is too.